DonSaul/CLPLDOTNETTASKS/Homework-1/readme.md

 - **Error Handling:** Gracefully handles unexpected inputs or errors during execution.
 - **Precision Control:** Results are rounded to two decimal places for better readability.

+A notable feature enhancing its user-friendliness:

+- **User-Friendly Guidance System:** Features an intuitive guidance system that assists users through each step with clear instructions and feedback.
+This ensures an accessible and smooth experience for all users, regardless of their familiarity with geometric concepts or console applications.

 ## Requirements
 - .NET Framework or .NET Core
 - A compatible C# compiler